 - range1 - The first range to evaulate.

 - criteria1 - The criteria to use on range1.

 - range2 - [optional] The second range to evaluate.

 - criteria2 - [optional] The criteria to use on range2.

-SUMIFS sums cells in a range that match supplied criteria.
+Excel's SUMIFS function sums cells in a range using supplied criteria.
 Unlike the SUMIF function, SUMIFS can apply more than one set of criteria, with more than one range.
 The first range is the range to be summed.
 The criteria is supplied in pairs (range/criteria) and only the first pair is required.
 For each additional criteria, supply an additional range/criteria pair.
 Up to 127 range/criteria pairs are allowed.
-Notes: